iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.51.4/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 1 reviews"/>
 </p>

+> Missed my appointment 3 times apprentley even though I was on hold for 20 minutes I was chargerd $390!.. and when I finnley did get though to someone he prescribed me stuff that could've killed me when I demanded for a refund they refused becouse apprently the doctor had givein help.
+Are you trying to kill us?
+Uninstalled 1 star highly not recommended!..<br> :date: __2020-12-12 17:02:24__

+> What a let down after seeing this advertised with Dr Phil.
+He swore absolutely no co-pay for anybody on Medicare.
+Lie, lie, lie!! cost me 40 bucks.
+Won't be using this app again<br> :date: __2020-12-09 07:26:50__

 > They are not 24/7, I was waiting for video chat doctor and while they estimated time was >5 minutes I waited TEN with no answer, I then closed the app, came back and now I have to wait for an appointment to be able to talk to anybody?
 This is deceitful, and incongruous with the promotion that a doctor is available 24/7.
 That is a lie<br> :date: __2020-12-04 12:07:17__

 > Absolutely horrible damn app won't even let me get through the registration process to see a doctor every app I've downloaded has been complete garbage especially this one<br> :date: __2020-12-03 12:45:28__